-(z) investment experience is presented on a pre-tax basis.
-(3) This balance excludes non-cash items, such as unrealised gains and losses relating to hedging and IFRS volatility (\$199 million expense), Bankwest non-cash items (\$27 million expense) and treasury shares valuation adjustment (\$4 million gain).
+(2) Investment experience is presented on a pre-tax basis.
+(3) This balance excludes non-cash items (\$27 milion expense) and treasury shares valuation adjustment (\$4 million gain).

 Note 26 Financial Reporting by Segments (continued)

 Products and Services Information

 Revenue from external customers by product or service is disclosed in Note 2.
 No single customer amounted to greater than 10% of the Group's revenue.